Top 10 · WI

 - Prosthodontists in WisconsinCrowns, bridges, dentures, and full restorations.

-- Dental Public Healths in WisconsinCommunity dental health and policy practitioners.
+- Dental Public Health Dentists in WisconsinCommunity dental health and policy practitioners.

-- Dentist Anesthesiologists in WisconsinSedation and anesthesia for dental procedures.
+- Dental Anesthesiologists in WisconsinSedation and anesthesia for dental procedures.

-- Oral & Maxillofacial Radiologists in WisconsinSpecialized dental imaging and diagnosis.
+- Oral And Maxillofacial Radiologists in WisconsinSpecialized dental imaging and diagnosis.

 - Orofacial Pain Specialists in WisconsinTMJ, jaw pain, and chronic facial pain.

-- Dentist (Other)s in WisconsinDentists with general or unspecified focus.
+- Dentists in WisconsinDentists with general or unspecified focus.

-How are these oral & maxillofacial pathologists in Wisconsin ranked?
+How are these oral and maxillofacial pathologists in Wisconsin ranked?

 Wisconsin's Medicaid program is BadgerCare Plus.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the BadgerCare Plus provider directory (https://www.dhs.wisconsin.gov/medicaid/index.htm).How do I check a oral & maxillofacial pathologist's license in Wisconsin?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the BadgerCare Plus provider directory (https://www.dhs.wisconsin.gov/medicaid/index.htm).How do I check an oral and maxillofacial pathologist's license in Wisconsin?

 Use the Wisconsin Dentistry Examining Board license-lookup at https://dsps.wi.gov/Pages/BoardsCouncils/Dentistry/Default.aspx.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial pathologist instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial pathologist instead of a general dentist?

 You don't — patients don't see pathologists directly; Your dentist or oral surgeon may send a biopsy to one if they find a suspicious lesion.